TeamHG-Memex/domain-discovery-crawler/README.rst

 TODO:

-- use mysql database
+- use strategy workers and two separate db workers
-- add DNS cache
 - expose broker and sql database (to allow connection from external machines)
-- use strategy workers and two separate db workers
 - add or generate an "external" docker-compose
 - do something with numbers of spider and strategy workers